-The stock plunged after Bloomberg quoted an internal memo from the world's biggest retailer calling their early February sales 'a total disaster.'
+Wal-Mart stock plunged Friday after Bloomberg quoted an internal memo from a company vice president that called their early February sales "a total disaster."

 "In case you haven't seen a sales report these days, February MTD sales are a total disaster," Jerry Murray, Wal-Mart's vice president of finance and logistics, said in a e-mail, according to Bloomberg.
 "The worst start to a month I have seen in my ~7 years with the company."

 Shares in the world's biggest retailer fell 2.1 percent, the stock's largest decline since December.